Conditions in reception facilities

 The Head of the Office for Foreigners is responsible for the management of all the centres.
 This authority can delegate its responsibility for managing the centres to social organisations, associations, private owners, companies, etc.[1] Currently, 5 reception centres are managed by private contractors, while the remaining ones are directly managed by the Office for Foreigners.

 The Office for Foreigners monitors the situation in the centres managed by private contractors daily through the Office’s employees working in those centres and through the overall inspections taking place a couple of times a year.
-In 2022, the centres managed by private contractors were monitored 15 times, while the ones managed by the Office itself – 7 times.
-In addition, in 2022, once a year for all centres, a special control concerning security services was performed.
-Medical establishments within the centres were monitored too – 11 times in 2022.[2]
+In 2023, the five centres managed by private contractors were monitored 19 times.
+Medical establishments within the centres were monitored too – once every quarter.
+Once a year, centres were also controlled by firefighters and health authorities.[2]

-Conditions in the centres managed by the Office for Foreigners are occasionally monitored by other authorities and entities as well, e.g. health authorities (8 times in 2022), the UNHCR, or the Commissioner for Human Rights.
+Conditions in the centres managed by the Office for Foreigners are occasionally monitored by other authorities and entities as well, e.g. the UNHCR, or the Commissioner for Human Rights.

 Asylum seekers can complain to the Office for Foreigners about the situation in the centres.[3]
-In 2021, in total 86 complaints were submitted, including 20 concerning food in the centres – its quality and amounts.
-Asylum seekers complained also about the performance of the duties by the centres’ employees.
-In 2022, 15 requests and 9 complaints concerning reception centres were lodged in the Office for Foreigners.
-They concerned mostly food served in the centres and living conditions therein.
-Out of the complaints, only one was considered justified.[4]
+In 2023, 18 requests and 19 complaints concerning reception centres were lodged in the Office for Foreigners.
+They mostly concerned living conditions and staff working in the centres.
+None of the complaints were considered justified.[4]

 The average length of stay of asylum seekers varied between the centres.
-While the stay in the first reception centres is designed to be short, asylum seekers stayed in accommodation centres, on average, 37 days (Grupa) and 136 days (Białystok).[5]
+While the stay in the first reception centres is designed to be short (in 2023, on average, 17 days in Biała Podlaska and 23 days in Podkowa Leśna-Dębak), asylum seekers stayed in accommodation centres, on average, from 42 days (Kolonia-Horbów) to 155 days (Łuków).[5]

 Overall living conditions